Py-kits/Instanstock/README.md

 # Instanstock

-Shows live data on major stock portfolios.
+Shows live data on major and minor company stock prices as well as Cryptocurrency prices.